GuilhermeGuitte/behat-laravel/README.md

 Commands
 ----------------
-Now generate the Behat's structure folder using the follow artisan's command:
+Now generate Behat's structure folder using the follow artisan's command:

 ```
 $ php artisan behat:install
 ```

-You can pass the test path if you not using the ```app/tests``` which folder`s test.
+You can pass the test path if you are not using the ```app/tests``` folder.

 ```
 $ php artisan behat:install --test_path==your/test/path